 It’s a new generation of Beatlemania on display here in this new phase of the Beatles’ career.
 Gone are the screaming fans drowning out the group, instead replaced with the 300 guests encircling then and joining the coda’s chorus.
 Lindsay-Hogg captures the fresh, optimistic tone of the song, and the band’s jubilant mood, with a clip to match.
 Things almost get out of control, but never do.
 It’s perfect.

-(For a fun bit of frivolity and another bit of Get Back session foreshadowing, listen in during the coda in the above clip for Paul quoting “The Weight” by The Band — they were already serving as a bit of inspiration).
+(For a fun bit of frivolity and another bit of Get Back session foreshadowing, listen in during the coda in the above clip for Paul quoting “The Weight” by The Band at around the 6:20 mark — they were already serving as a bit of inspiration).

 A great first-hand account of the day from audience member Marc Sniden — the “geek with the horn-rimmed glasses and school blazer behind Ringo” — was published in a 2009 article in the Liverpool Daily Post.

 They just walked in holding their guitars, then walked round and shook our hands saying, ‘Hello, I’m John’” he says, still incredulous at the memory.
 “It was the days of screaming, but nobody screamed.
 We were suddenly in the presence of God.
 That’s the only way I can describe it.
 These people had changed history.
 We grew up with them.